mongodb/specifications/source/logging.rst

 2020-10-14:
 - Shorten environment variable names by prefixing with ``MONGODB_LOG`` rather than ``MONGODB_LOGGING``.
 - Remove "off" from table of log levels; describe its behavior in section on environment variables instead.

+2020-10-15:
+- Change rule for handling missing log levels to use "MUST" rather than "SHOULD".
+- Mention in future work defining of Emergency, Alert, and Critical levels.